Riccardo Chailly: Career

 Chailly made his debut with the Concertgebouw Orchestra, Amsterdam in January 1985.
 The orchestra announced his appointment as chief conductor in June 1985, effective with the 1988–1989 season.
 Chailly served as the orchestra's chief conductor from 1988 to 2004.
 In addition to performances of the standard symphonic tradition, notably Anton Bruckner and Gustav Mahler, he broadened the repertoire with 20th century and contemporary music.
 Among notable projects, Chailly led the 1995 Mahler Festival that celebrated the 100th anniversary of Mahler's first concert at the Concertgebouw.
 Chailly also conducted opera in Amsterdam, both at the RCO's annual Christmas Matinee concert as well as at De Nederlandse Opera (DNO), where his final opera production in Amsterdam was DNO's staging of Giuseppe Verdi's Don Carlo.
 One report stated that Chailly decided in 2002 to leave the RCO when, at his last contract negotiations, the orchestra offered him an extension for two years rather than five.

 In 1986, Chailly conducted the Gewandhausorchester Leipzig for the first time, at the Salzburg Festival, after Herbert von Karajan had introduced Chailly to the orchestra.
 His next guest-conducting appearance with the Leipzig orchestra was in 2001, and after an additional appearance, he was named the 19th Kapellmeister of the orchestra.
 In August 2005, he officially became the chief conductor of the Gewandhausorchester Leipzig and general music director (GMD) of Oper Leipzig.
 His initial Leipzig contract was to run through to 2010.
 In May 2008, he extended his contract with the Gewandhausorchester to 2015.
 However, he concurrently resigned as GMD of the Oper Leipzig, reportedly after a conflict over the hiring of personnel without his consultation.
 In June 2013, the Gewandhausorchester and Chailly agreed on a further extension of his contract through 2020.
 However, in September 2015, the Gewandhausorchester announced the newly scheduled conclusion of Chailly's tenure as Gewandhauskapellmeister in June 2016, four years ahead of the previously agreed upon contract extension, at Chailly's request.
 His projects in Leipzig have included an international Mahler festival in May 2011, featuring 10 different orchestras.

 Chailly became the first music director of the Orchestra Sinfonica di Milano Giuseppe Verdi (La Verdi) in 1999 and held the post until 2005.
 He now has the title of Conductor Laureate with La Verdi.
 In December 2013, La Scala announced the appointment of Chailly as its next music director, starting in 2017.
-His La Scala contract is currently through 2026.
+His most recent La Scala contract extension was through 2026.
+Chailly is scheduled to stand down as music director of La Scala at the close of 2026.

 In August 2015, the Lucerne Festival Orchestra announced the appointment of Chailly as its next music director, effective with the 2016 Lucerne Festival, with an initial contract of 5 years.
 In February 2021, the orchestra announced an extension of Chailly's contract through 2026.
-Chailly is scheduled to stand down as music director of La Scala at the close of 2026.
+In December 2025, the orchestra announced a further extension of Chailly's contract through the end of 2028.